Gaarv/kadenze-dl/README.md

 Notes
 ---
-You must be enrolled in the course for which you want to download related videos Please be fair to Kadenze and keep the videos for offline and personal use only, do not redistribute them.
+You must be enrolled in the course for which you want to download related videos Please be fair to Kadenze and keep the videos for offline and personal use only, do not redistribute them Videos already present in the same path but incomplete are re-downloaded at the next run

 Credits
 ---